Apache Ant

-Apache Ant is a software tool for automating software build processes which originated from the Apache Tomcat project in early 2000 as a replacement for the Make build tool of Unix.
+Apache Ant is a software tool for automating software build processes for Java applications which originated from the Apache Tomcat project in early 2000 as a replacement for the Make build tool of Unix.
 It is similar to Make, but is implemented using the Java language and requires the Java platform.
 Unlike Make, which uses the Makefile format, Ant uses XML to describe the code build process and its dependencies.

 Released under an Apache License by the Apache Software Foundation, Ant is an open-source project.

 History

 Ant ("Another Neat Tool") was conceived by James Duncan Davidson while preparing Sun Microsystems's reference JSP and Servlet engine, later Apache Tomcat, for release as open-source.
 A proprietary version of Make was used to build it on the Solaris platform, but in the open-source world, there was no way of controlling which platform was used to build Tomcat; so Ant was created as a simple platform-independent tool to build Tomcat from directives in an XML "build file".
 Ant (version 1.1) was officially released as a stand-alone product on July 19, 2000.